nextoa/comb/README.md

 ### Create A Slot

-A legal slot at least contain four method:
+A legal slot must be named 'Slot' in your module.py file and it must be at least contain four method:

 - initialize